Bob Mackie: Professional career

 In 1961, while he was working at Paramount Studios, costumer Edith Head found Mackie.
+He said "Edith Head taught me not so much about designing as how to handle producers, directors, and actors.
+Her public relations were superb."

 In Mackie's early career he worked as a sketch artist for French haute couturier Jean Louis, who is noted for crafting stage gowns worn by actress Marlene Dietrich during her career as a cabaret singer.
 As one of his first assignments, he drew the original sketch of Marilyn Monroe’s dress worn in 1962 at President John F. Kennedy's birthday celebration at Madison Square Garden in New York.

 In 1966, Mackie was hired by Mitzi Gaynor to design her new stage show at the Riviera in Las Vegas.
-Mitzi was the first star client for whom Mackie designed an entire show.
-He would continue to design for Mitzi's television specials and live stage shows for the next 50 years.
-He won two Emmy Awards for Outstanding Achievement in Costume Design for Music-Variety for Mitzi's TV specials "Mitzi...Roarin' in the Twenties" (1976) and "Mitzi...Zings Into Spring" (1977).
+Gaynor was the first star client for whom Mackie designed an entire show.
+During her second network special, she wore a form-fitting "nude illusion" gown made from a knit fabric called soufflé, which influenced gown construction worn by many entertainers throughout the years.
+He would continue to design for her television specials and live stage shows for the next 50 years.
+He won two Emmy Awards for Outstanding Achievement in Costume Design for Music-Variety for Gaynor's TV specials Mitzi...Roarin' in the Twenties (1976) and Mitzi...Zings Into Spring (1977).

 In 1969, Mackie was hired to design costumes for Diana Ross, The Supremes, and The Temptations in the television special GIT: On Broadway.
 In 1972, he and Aghayan were nominated for Best Costume Design for Lady Sings The Blues, starring Diana Ross.
 Mackie and Diana Ross continued their collaborative efforts well into the 21st century, with Mackie designing stage costumes for Ross' 2010 More Today Than Yesterday: The Greatest Hits Tour.

-Mackie designed costumes for the Las Vegas Strip-based burlesque shows, Hallelujah Hollywood, which was inspired by the Ziegfeld Follies and ran at the MGM Grand (now Bally's Las Vegas) from 1974 to 1980, and Jubilee!, which ran from 1981 to 2016.
-Both productions involve intricate, elaborate costumes and grandiose sets.
+Mackie designed costumes for the Las Vegas Strip–based burlesque shows Hallelujah Hollywood, which was inspired by the Ziegfeld Follies and ran at the MGM Grand (now Bally's Las Vegas) from 1974 to 1980, and Jubilee!, which ran from 1981 to 2016.
+Both productions involve intricate, elaborate costumes.
+Images of many of Mackie's design drawings for these productions are available for viewing online in the "Donn Arden Papers" archive from the UNLV Libraries Digital Collections.